 - Half the plate should consist of fruits and vegetables

-- A quarter of the plate should contain a lean meat, like chicken, fish or pork loin
+- A quarter of the plate should contain a lean protein such as meat, seafood or plant-based protein

 - A quarter of the plate should contain a 100% whole-grain item such as brown rice, pasta or tortillas